osxmidi/LinVst-X/README.md

 It's best to use plugins that already run with LinVst and/or use TestVst to test how a plugin might run under Wine.

-Bitwig seems to require that LinVst Wine wrapped plugins run in a sandbox (Individually), which nullifies the purpose of LinVst-X which is to run plugins in one process (not sandboxed), so Bitwig is probably not going to be a great match with LinVst-X.

 LinVst-X usage is basically the same as LinVst except that the file to be renamed to the vst dll name is linvstx.so (rather than linvst.so for LinVst).

 The LinVst-X server can be preloaded